PareshRadadiya/Mutual-Buddies/readme.txt

 5. Go to a member's profile you can see which persons your both friends with (common friends)

 == Changelog ==

+= 1.6 =
+* Fix - Link in the members list won't work in case of js error or slow net connectivity
+* Fix - Load plugin text domain.

 = 1.5 =
 * Tweak - Added Filters: bmf_show_total_mutual_friend_count, bmf_show_mutual_friend_count, bmf_show_friend_count